 Just imagine a 4 pound beef roast smothered in plum Italian tomatoes, fresh rosemary and thyme, sprinkled with pepper and minced garlic and drowned in half a bottle of Chianti simmering slowly for 12…that’s right I said 12 hours over low heat.
-How can it not taste divine?
-I ask you HOW?

 The bold taste of this sauce will leave you gobsmacked, I mean in a complete disbelief that you barely lifted a finger for this awesomeness to come out of your kitchen.
 Crock pot, you win.

-- 3-4 lbs- Beef roast (the cheapest cut will do)
+- 3-4 lbs- Beef roast the cheapest cut will do

 - Extra-virgin olive oil

-- 1 handful each fresh rosemary and fresh thyme, stems discarded and leaves finely chopped
+- 1 handful each fresh rosemary and fresh thyme stems discarded and leaves finely chopped

-- 1 small red onion, peeled and finely chopped
+- 1 small red onion peeled and finely chopped

-- 4 garlic cloves, peeled and finely chopped
+- 4 garlic cloves peeled and finely chopped

-- 1 carrot, peeled and finely chopped
+- 1 carrot peeled and finely chopped

-- 1 celery stick, finely chopped
+- 1 celery stick finely chopped

-- ½ bottle Chianti
+- 1/2 bottle Chianti

-- 2 240gr/14 oz cans plum tomatoes
+- 2 240 gr/14 oz cans plum tomatoes

 - 2 tablespoons pearl barley